raistefintel/intelpython.github.io/docs/source/getting_started.md

    conda create -n idp intelpython3_core python=3.x
    ```
    **Please note that “x” in “python=3.x” should signify which version of Python\* you would like to install.** For example, for Python\* version 3.9: conda create -n idp intelpython3_core python=3.9.
-4. Acitvate conda environment, then follow the usual steps for activating the environment:
+4. Activate the conda environment:
    ```
    conda activate idp
    ```
 ## Sanity Check
-After the activation of the environment, type python in the command line to find the Python\* distribution info.
+After the activation of the environment, type `python` in the command line to find the Python\* distribution info.
 - Linux\* & Windows\*: `python` <br>
   The distribution info should include `Intel Corporation`:
     * Linux: